 What to expect

-Most sessions will be a one-to-one, hour-long appointment with a trained adviser who will provide a confidential, non-judgmental space for you to explore and understand your emotions.
-They'll listen to you and offer advice, but it’s the process of talking through your feelings and learning to understand what might be causing you to feel a certain way which is most helpful.
+Most sessions will be a one-to-one, hour-long appointment with a trained adviser.
+They will provide a confidential, non-judgmental space for you to explore and understand your emotions.
+They'll listen to you and offer advice.

-Mental health problems are just like any other physical illness, and should never be ignored.
+Mental health issues are just like any physical illness, and should never be ignored.
 If you're suffering, make an appointment with your local GP.

-If you're not registered, use the NHS directory to find your nearest, or do some research to see if any practices near you offer more specialist mental health treatment.
+If you're not yet registered, use the NHS directory to find your nearest surgery.
+You could also do some research to see if any practices near you offer more specialist mental health treatment.

 What to expect

-They might refer you to an Improving Access to Psychological Therapies (IAPT) programme, where you'll receive tailored therapy from trained practitioners and work towards set goals.
+Your doctor might refer you to an Improving Access to Psychological Therapies (IAPT) programme.
+This could involve tailored therapy from trained practitioners to help you work towards set goals.

-Again, don't be afraid to write your symptoms down before you go, take a friend with you or ask for a GP of a specific gender.
+Again, don't be afraid to write your symptoms down before you go.
+You could also take a friend with you or ask for a GP of a specific gender.

-The Samaritans – Their support line is open 24 hours a day, seven days a week on 116 123.
-If you prefer to write down your feelings, or you're worried about being overheard, you can email them to [email protected]
+- Samaritans – Their support line is open 24 hours a day, seven days a week on 116 123.
+If you prefer to write down your feelings, or you're worried about being overheard, you can send an email to [email protected].

-Nightline – All universities have a nightline, which typically runs from around 8pm – 8am during term time.
-They offer a completely confidential and anonymous service, where they listen to you and offer advice but allow you to make your own decisions on any further action.
-Head to the Nightline website to search the phone number for your university.
+- Nightline – A lot of unis have a nightline, which typically runs from around 8pm – 8am during term time.
+They offer a completely confidential and anonymous service.
+They'll listen to you and let you make your own decisions on any further action.
+Head to the Nightline website to find the phone number for your uni.